baldwinj30/ComputerChess/README.md

 ## Expected Output

-You should see several consecutive scenes from a chess board print to the terminal.
-You should be able to visually verify that entirely legal moves are occurring from one step to the next, with the exception of the TODOs below.
-Above each board there should be an indication of the piece that moved, and below there should be a separator of asterisks before the next board, and after White and Black have each taken a turn there will be a separator of plus signs.
+Upon program completion, the final board state will print, as well as the Portable Game Notation (PGN) game recording and the random seed for reproducibility.

 The chess board prints with two dashes (`--`) to represent an empty space.
-The upper left corner i sthe origin.
+The upper left corner is the origin.
 The occupied spaces have a capital `W` or `B` to represent the color of the piece, and then a lower case letter to represent the type of piece: